IntlAssocCompAndPhil/iacapconf.org/pages/schedule.md

 <h2 id="book-of-abstracts">Book of Abstracts</h2>

- A booklet with abstracts of all talks and posters, with two vieweing options:
+ A booklet with abstracts of all talks and posters, with two viewing options:

  1.   <a href="/2025/IACAP-AISB-2025_Book_of_Abstracts.pdf">PDF download</a> optimised for printing.

+ 2. Interactive web content optimised for screen and mobile viewing:

 <!-- <object data="/2025/IACAP-AISB-2025_Book_of_Abstracts.pdf" width="100%" height="1100"></object>  -->